 A few key ingredients to use in cleansers include African Black Soap, Castile Soap, Coconut Milk, Camille Tea, Essential oils, and Clays.

-For your deep conditioners, the list of ingredients you can toss together is endless and include Avocado, Honey, Oils, Shea Butter, Beeswax, Bananas, Mayonnaise, Ayurvedic powders and more.
+For your deep conditioners, the list of ingredients you can toss together is endless and include Avocado, Honey, Oils, Shea Butter, Beeswax, Bananas, Mayonnaise, Herbal powders and more.